-GDPR and EU Data Protection
+GDPR Compliance and EU Data Protection

 Mailgun is a strong advocate for privacy and user rights.
 Leading up to the implementation of the GDPR, we’ve been hard at work building numerous features that give customers more control of the data that is stored on the platform.
 We’ve designed and enabled these features for all customers, regardless of whether the GDPR specifically impacts you.

-Disclaimer: EU data protection laws, including the GDPR, are complex.
+Note: EU data protection laws, including the GDPR, are complex.
 This guide should not be considered legal advice.
 Please consult a legal professional for details on how the GDPR impacts your business.

 We have an updated data processing agreement that is available below, and we will be updating other legal documentation before the GDPR goes into full enforcement on May 25, 2018.